Surviving the Cold: Quick Fixes for a Broken Heater

 What should I do if my heat goes out?

 If your heat goes out, there are several steps you can take to stay warm and resolve the issue.
 First, check if the pilot light on your furnace is lit.
 If it’s not, relight it following the manufacturer’s instructions.
-If the pilot light is lit, but there’s still no heat, check the thermostat settings to ensure it’s set to a temperature higher than the current room temperature.
+If the pilot light is lit, but there’s still no heat, check the thermostat settings to ensure it’s set to a temperature higher than the room temperature.
 If necessary, replace the batteries in your thermostat.
 Additionally, check the circuit breaker to make sure it hasn’t tripped.
 If it has, reset it and see if the heat comes back on.
 If none of these steps work, it’s recommended to contact a professional HVAC technician for further assistance.

 Why is my heat not working even though the pilot light is lit?